OpenDSA/OpenDSA/RST/en/PL/FP2.rst

    & | &  <int> <list\_of\_ints> \\
    \end{eqnarray*}

-Following that recursive definition  we design a recursive algorithm for *isMember* using the template provided in the first slide below.
+Following this recursive definition, we design a recursive algorithm for *isMember* using the template provided in the first slide below.

 .. inlineav:: FP2Code2CON ss